A Welcoming Hub for Iraqi Culture and Community

 The Iraqi Canadian Society was proud to participate in Carassauga Festival 2023, continuing our tradition of celebrating Iraq’s rich cultural heritage.

-We were honored to be included and grateful for the chance to connect with fellow cultural ambassadors.
+We were honored to be included and grateful for the opportunity to connect with fellow cultural ambassadors.
 Events like this highlight the strong community spirit that makes Carassauga such a beloved celebration of diversity.

 Honouring the Heart Behind the Pavilion: Volunteer & Sponsor Appreciation